SaFest 2026 weeklong programme

 Alex will be presenting her PhD research into the prevention of sexual abuse via a strengths-based exploration into the capital possessed by people who may be at risk of committing a sexual offence.
 Framed by Granfield and Cloud's (2008) Recovery Capital model Alex will discuss how this model has been applied to explore key development areas and areas of strength for people who may be at risk of harming others sexually with a view to enable primary and secondary prevention solutions.

-12:30 The Harmful Impact of Online Misogyny: What Educators Need to Know - Natasha Eles, Bold Voices
+12:30 The Harmful Impact of Online Misogyny: What Educators Need to Know - Natasha Eeles, Bold Voices

 13:30 Lunch break